aabouie/Capstone_3/README.md

 ## Towards a Better Model
-In the future, I plan to work on the following two projects:
+In the future, I plan to continue on this project as mentioned below:

 * Build a Long Short Term Memory (LSTM) deep learning model and try feature engineering by transforming the corpus into a list of sequences using Word2Vec model